spotinst/spotinst-examples/Terraform/AWS/readme.md

 ## Introduction
 Example Terraform for Spot.io

-## Examples
+## Details
-* spot-connect-aws

-#spot-connect-gcp
 The module will aid in automatically connecting your AWS Account to Spot via terraform.
+This will also leverage a python script to call the Spot.io APIs to create a Spot account within your Spot Organization and add the ARN of the created role.

+### Pre-Reqs
-Please ensure you have a Spot Organization Admin API token.
-This is required to be added as an environment variable stored in SPOTINST_TOKEN.
-This will also leverage a python script to create the Spot account.
-Please ensure you have Python 3 installed.
+* Spot Organization Admin API token.
+This is required to be added as an environment variable stored in ```SPOTINST_TOKEN```.
+* Python 3 installed

+### Run
 This terraform module will do the following:

 On Apply: